 The track was great fun, and I don’t know how, but I clocked a time 13 seconds ahead of the Canadian average for my age group and gender.
 Trying to walk afterwards was absolutely hilarious, as I used muscles in my legs that obviously hadn’t been used in a while.
 While I think that the Schweeb is an excellent – and environmentally friendly – form of transportation, I also believe that developing the infrastructure for such a program might be a challenge.
 Here’s hoping I’m wrong.
-(Unfortunately I couldn’t get my hands on any photos or video of us Schweebing, but you can check it out on the Agroventures website here).

 The Freefall Extreme: I always wanted to try this.
 I’ve known them to be called wind tunnels in North America, but “freelfly simulator” is a more appropriate term.
 And in the spirit of Agroventures, it’s the only one in the Southern hemisphere.
 It’s basically a huge engine blowing up enough air for you to “fly” on it.
 It’s harder than it looks!